-This 1-day Kakheti wine tour is a fascinating journey to discover Georgia’s 8,000-year history of winemaking, while enjoying the mountain scenery, picturesque villages, historical monuments, and culture of eastern Georgia.
-Highlights include wine-tasting at three wineries, viewing the Alaverdi Cathedral’s frescoes, and visiting the regional centre of Telavi.
+This 1-day Kakheti wine tour from Tbilisi is a fascinating journey to discover Georgia’s 8,000-year history of winemaking, while enjoying the mountain scenery, picturesque villages, historical monuments, and culture of eastern Georgia.
+Highlights include wine-tasting at two wineries, viewing the Alaverdi Cathedral’s frescoes, and visiting the regional centre of Telavi.
 Join this tour of Kakheti to taste unique Georgian wines and learn the local winemakers’ secrets!

 This is an individual tour.
 If you are looking to join Kakheti wine group tour, please follow the link.

 Tbilisi – Telavi – Shumi Winery – Alaverdi Monastery – Lekso’s Winery – Tbilisi